ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 1. Create a histogram for each feature where each bin has approx. the same number of samples.
 2. Create split points for each row
 3. Use parallel splitting on a *logical view of rows*, or a view where all the rows of the DT are not in the same place; the rows are allocated across spark partitions.
-You can split on every datapoint, so with 5 columns and 10 rows, you can make 45 splits (not 50 because you cannot split on a colum)
+You can split on every datapoint, so with 5 columns and 10 rows, you can make 45 splits (not 50 because you have to take one out for each column)

 ## Kafka Programming
 Demo: